JonHMChan/flask-app-1/README.md

 5. Once you have everything setup, you should be able to run `flask run` and your server should start listening.
 Go to a browser at `localhost:5000` and you should see your app running.

 # Requirements
 You'll be focusing on the front end of the application.
 Future exercises will be built on top of the knowledge you gain from this exercise.
+You'll be focusing on the front end of the application.
+Future exercises will be built on top of the knowledge you gain from this exercise.
+In addition to the requirements below, you can see the full solution of this application running at https://sleepy-earth-06238.herokuapp.com/.

 1. **Home Page** (`localhost:5000`) - Your home page should have the following:
  - A heading at the top of the page with the text "Pokedex".